nitrictech/docs/docs/support/upgrade.md

 The Node SDK now utilizes a 'Config-as-Code' design pattern.

-Resources, permissions and configuration will infer automatically from your code.
+- Resources, permissions and configuration will infer automatically from your code.

+The API defintions have minor changes to support the new pattern.

-The API has undergone some changes.
-Full details can be found in the [documentation](/docs).
+- Examples on how to use the API can be found in the [documentation](/docs).

 ### Why the change?